 If you happen to work for a company or public sector department that does routine screenings, failing a test could put your career in jeopardy.

 If you’re a professional athlete, one failed drug test would get you kicked out of a team.

-These tests are also very common in the criminal justice system as a condition for parole or probation.
-Here, however, the stakes are even higher.
-Detecting THC or any other illicit substance in your system is a one-way ticket back to jail.
+Drug tests are also common in the criminal justice system, as a condition for parole or probation.
+For this group of people, the risk is even higher.
+Even the slightest amount of THC or any illicit substance detected in a blood test would send that person back to jail.

 What is a Drug Test?

 As insinuated by its name, a drug test is a test that is done to detect the possible presence of drugs in your system.
 It is as simple as this.

 But how do common drug tests work and how are they conducted?
 Are they blood tests?
 Are they urine tests?
 Here is what you need to know!